 What Changed in October 2023: Appendix Returning Resident

-What changed:
+What changed

-Under the previous rules, a person could only apply as a Returning Resident if they held ILR at the time they last departed the UK.
-This caused difficulties for people who had returned to the UK as visitors between their original departure and their Returning Resident application, as the Home Office sometimes argued that a visitor re-entry broke the chain of ILR.
+The requirement to have held ILR at the time of last departure was removed.
+Under the previous rules, an individual could only apply as a Returning Resident if they held ILR at the point they last left the UK.
+This created difficulties for those who had re-entered the UK as a visitor between their original departure and their Returning Resident application.
+The new rules remove this requirement.
+An application as a Returning Resident may now be made even where a visitor re-entry occurred during the absence, and those visits may be used as evidence of ongoing ties to the UK.

-Under the previous rules, applicants needed to demonstrate that they had strong ties to the UK at the time of applying.
-The new wording requires applicants to show that they have maintained strong ties to the UK during their absence.
-This is a subtly but importantly different test — it asks not just whether you have ties now, but whether you have kept those ties alive throughout the period you have been away.
+The “strong ties” test became an ongoing assessment.
+The previous rules required applicants to demonstrate strong ties to the UK at the time of applying.
+The revised wording requires applicants to show that strong ties to the UK were maintained throughout the period of absence.
+This is a meaningful distinction — it asks not only whether ties exist now, but whether they have been preserved during the period away.

-What has not changed:
+What has not changed

 How to Apply as a Returning Resident